ncatlab/nlab-content/pages/9/8/9/8/8989/content.md

 where the total rectangle is also a pullback, by the [[pasting law]].

-We now build a morphism of [[diagrams]] form the underlying [[cospan]] of this diagram to another cospan, such that the induced map on pullbacks is the component of the natural transformation that we are looking for,
+We now build a morphism of [[diagrams]] from the underlying [[cospan]] of this diagram to another cospan, such that the induced map on pullbacks is the component of the natural transformation that we are looking for,

 To this end, first paste to the above diagram the [[naturality square]] of the monad multiplication map $\mu_\diamond \colon \diamond \circ \diamond \to \diamond$ to obtain